 Structured derivations is a method for presenting mathematical arguments in a precise and easily understandable form.
 Structured derivations make it easier for students to follow and understand when the teacher presents a mathematical argument.
 It gives the students a template for how to construct their own solutions to mathematical problems.
 The uniform presentation format makes it easy to check and find errors in students' solutions.
 A structured derivation can also be analyzed by a computer, to check that the derivation is meaningful and that each step in the derivation is mathematically correct.

 The format can be used for all kinds of mathematical arguments: calculations, solving equations, simplifying expression, proving theorems, geometrical constructions, and so on.
-Structured derivations can be used at any level of mathematics, from pre-algebra to university level, and can be used in any area of mathematics.
+Structured derivations can be used at any level of mathematics, from pre-algebra to university level and research, and can be used in any area of mathematics.